Glossary

 Reading Forest File

-A file containing saved reading note data.
+A file containing saved reading log data.
 Uses the ".rfnote" extension, a proprietary format for Reading Forest.
 Can be downloaded to your computer or saved to Google Drive.

 Example: Saved with filenames like "ReadingNotes2024.rfnote" and can be opened on other computers.

-Example: You can record all the books you've read or are currently reading in a single reading note file.
+Example: You can record all the books you've read or are currently reading in a single reading log file.

 Files